-SSI of maize & wheat, 2011 - 2021
+SSI of maize & wheat, 2012 - 2022

-Maize: As South Africa is producing sufficient quantities of maize to satisfy local consumption, thus resulting in a positive SSI (SSI>100).
-The average 10-year index value (2011 to 2020) of maize is 112.
+As South Africa is producing sufficient quantities of maize to satisfy local consumption, thus resulting in a positive SSI (SSI>100).
+The average 10-year index value (2012 to 2021) of maize is 115.
 The surplus of maize (white) is usually exported to neighbouring SADC countries.

-The index value of maize for 2021 is 136, which is slightly more (1,5%) than the index value of 2020 (134).
-This increase can mainly be attributed to the larger expected commercial maize crop of 2021, which is 6,5% higher at 16,3 million tons, as compared to the smaller crop of 2020 of 15,3 million tons.
-The 2021 maize crop is also the second largest maize crop on record.
-The larger maize crop contributes to a larger production figure as compared to the consumption of maize, resulting in a higher SSI value for 2021.
+The index value of maize for 2022 is 130, which is slightly less (1,5%) than the index value of 2020 (132).
+This decrease can mainly be attributed to the smaller commercial maize crop of 2022, which is 4,9% lower at 15,5 million tons, as compared to the larger crop of 2021 of 16,3 million tons.
+The 2022 maize crop is also the third largest maize crop on record, following the 16,8 million ton crop in 2017 and 16,3 million ton crop in 2021.
+The smaller maize crop contributes to a smaller production figure as compared to the consumption of maize, resulting in a lower SSI value for 2022.

 Over the past 10 years, South Africa maintained an average marginal growth rate of about two percent per annum in the commercial consumption of maize.
 This trend is mainly driven by increased demand through population growth and expansion in the local broiler industry to serve the local market.
 White maize, in the form of a meal, is the staple food for many South African households, especially for lower income consumers, as it is a relatively inexpensive source of carbohydrates.
 Yellow maize is used as the primary ingredient for animal feed, especially in the broiler industry.
-Chicken meat has grown to be the most important protein source in the diet of the majority of South Africans over the past 20 years (Source: FAS Gain and Feed Annual Report).
+Chicken meat has grown to be the most important protein source in the diet of the majority of South Africans over the past 20 years.
+South Africa's economic growth outlook over the medium term remains lackluster due to prevailing policy uncertainty, structural constraints, including continuous power outages and growing pressure on consumer spending due to rising inflation and interest rates.
+The struggling domestic economy will hinder any major upsurges in the demand for maize, especially with the current relatively high commodity price environment (Source: FAS Gain and Feed Annual Report)